50 Funniest Town Names Across Canada

 Irish settlers originally named this municipality the Parish of St. Malachy, after a 12th century Archbishop.
 The name was changed to Mayo in 1954, inspired not by the condiment, but the county of Mayo in Northern Ireland.
 Today, the town is home to Foret-la-Blanche Ecological Reserve, an old-growth forest beloved by nature photographers and bird watchers.

 Given that this town of 7,000 was once home to a vast asbestos mine, the source of its name is no mystery.
-The mine hasn’t been active since 2012, though, and in 2020 the town announced a formal decision to (eventually) change the name, as the association is a deterrent to potential economic partners.
+The mine hasn’t been active since 2012, though, and in 2020 the town announced a formal decision to change the name, as the association is a deterrent to potential economic partners.

 Saint-Louis-du-Ha!
 Ha!, Quebec

 Saint-Louis-du-Ha!
-Ha!—apparently the only town in the world with two exclamation points in its name—sits at the top of the Témiscouata valley.
+Ha!—apparently the only town in the world with two exclamation points in its name—sits at the top of Quebec’s Témiscouata valley.
 Some believe that the exclamatory portion of the town’s name comes from the sound that newcomers would make upon seeing the valley’s shining lake for the first time: ha! ha!
 Others say that the name comes from the fact that “haha” was once a synonym for cul-de-sac (a possible reference to Lake Témiscouata presenting an obstacle to roads).
 Either way, this funny Canadian town name has had visitors chuckling for generations.

 Discover the intriguing history of Quebec’s log homes.